AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

   - **Check Provider** : If no provider is available, the function returns null.
   - **Fetch Contracts** : It fetches and sets the smart contracts.

-By following these steps, we'll configure the Portkey provider to connect users' wallets to our app and interact with the TicTacTeo smart contract including Tic Tac Toe Game Play related functionalities.
+By following these steps, we'll configure the Portkey provider to connect users' wallets to our app and interact with the TicTacToe smart contract including Tic Tac Toe Game Play related functionalities.
 This setup will enable our frontend components to perform actions like `initializeContract`, `startGame`, `makeMove`, `getGameStatus` and `getLatestBoard` etc.

 ### Configure Connect Wallet Function